xxc3nsoredxx/sedutil/README.md

 Doxygen formatting has been ignored.
 Assume it's broken and doesn't work to generate docs.

-**NOTE:**
-This has so far only been tested to boot the RESCUE64 image, `sedutil-cli --scan` showing my drive as having Opal 2 support, and nothing immediately glaring in `dmesg`.
-My machine is a ThinkPad T14 with Ryzen 7 PRO 4750U, 32 GiB of RAM, and a Samsung 970 EVO Plus 1 TiB NVMe M.2.

 Building is supported on Gentoo amd64.
 Other distros should work as long as the necessary tooling is available.